brisa-build/brisa/packages/docs/building-your-application/components-details/reactivity.md

 }
 ```

+In this example, `double` is a signal that depends on `count`.
+When `count` changes, `double` will automatically update.

+If you want to create a custom signal inside the `WebContext` to re-use it in multiple components, you can use [expand the `WebContext`](/api-reference/components/web-context#expanding-the-webcontext).

 ## Can I use signals in the server?

 No directly.
 The signals are reactive and they are used in the client-side.
 However, action-signals concept exists and you can use the server [`store`](/building-your-application/components-details/server-components#store-store-method) method and transfer some store fields to the client-side and reactively update them on a server action.